etiennebr/rstdocs/Applications/Image Filtering/DimensionalityReduction.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{DimensionalityReduction_param_table}, page~\pageref{DimensionalityReduction_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+DimensionalityReduction+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *DimensionalityReduction* .

-Parameters table for Dimensionality reduction:
+.. [#] Table: Parameters table for Dimensionality reduction.

 +--------------------+--------------------------+------------------------------------------+
 |Parameter Key       |Parameter Type            |Parameter Description                     |